rafaelmartinsdacosta/english-course/03-products-services/01-working-with-words.md

 5. Today everyone wants one.
 It's a very **popular** product.
 6. We use the latest technology.
 Our products are **high-tech**.
 7. No other company makes a product like this.
 It's really **original**.
 8. We are here to answer all your questions.
-Out staff are **helpful**.
+Our staff are **helpful**.

 ## 5 - Work with a partner.
 Which adjectives in 4 do we often use to describe these products and services?